-You may, if you're still serving with the military, be worried about what would happen to your family members if you were to be killed in the line of duty.
-Fortunately, the law contains provisions to help your family, whether or not you are a U.S. citizen.
+You might, if you're still serving with the military, be worried about what would happen to your family members if you were to be killed in the line of duty.
+Fortunately, the law contains provisions to help them, whether or not you are a U.S. citizen.

 If you are a U.S. citizen, your spouse, parents, and children would, upon your death during active duty with the U.S. Armed Forces, be eligible to apply for green cards or, if they already have green cards, to apply for immediate U.S. citizenship.

-Then, based on your having become a citizen, your immediate family members (spouse, parents, unmarried children under 21) would be able to apply for green cards, as described in Nolo's article U.S. Immigration Rules for Military Family Members.
+Then, based on your having become a citizen, your immediate family members (spouse, parents, unmarried children under 21) would be able to apply for green cards.

-Current USCIS policy is to have all members of the military, regardless of where they live and whether they are filing from within the United States or overseas, file the application for naturalization with the USCIS Nebraska Service Center.
+Current USCIS policy is to have all members of the military, regardless of where they live and whether they are filing from within the United States or overseas, file the application for naturalization by mail.
 You'll find the address on the USCIS website, together with the instructions for Form N-400.

-If you're currently serving in the military, talk to the designated point of contact (POC) at your military installation and see the USCIS Web page on Citizenship for Military Personnel & Family Members.
+If you're currently serving in the military, talk to the designated point of contact (POC) at your military installation and see the USCIS Web page on Citizenship for Family Members.